-Following the Mediterranean diet means including plenty of whole grains, fruits, vegetables, including legumes, herbs and spices, nuts, olive oil, and fish, and seafood.
+Following the Mediterranean diet means including plenty of whole grains, fruits, vegetables, legumes, herbs and spices, nuts, olive oil, fish, and seafood.
 Dairy, eggs, and poultry are eaten in moderation, while red meat and sweets are eaten even less.

 You may have heard that wine is part of the Mediterranean diet.
 It’s true.
 Light to moderate alcohol intake (one drink a day for women and two for men) is common in the diet.
 But it’s important to note that if you don’t drink, you don’t need to start to reap health benefits.

 Though food is the focus of any diet, one of the unique components of the Mediterranean style of eating is the inclusion of regular physical activity.
 Being active is key to the Mediterranean lifestyle and can include taking regular walks or playing your favorite sport.
 No gym required.

 What are the health benefits of the Mediterranean Diet?